 the "end of support" period, during which no security fixes will be released and

 The Creators Update arrived on 11th April 2017 (version 1703) and introduced some changes to the Settings App.
 The Settings app now divided itself into eleven different sections - System, Devices, Network & Internet, Personalisation, Apps, Accounts, Time & Language, Gaming, Ease of Access, Privacy, and Update and Security - each of which contain their own subsections.
 The settings themselves are mostly easy to understand but not all settings are found here others are still to be found in the good old Control Panel.
+Type Control Panel in the Search Box.

 Type a keyword for the setting or information you are looking for into the search box situated at the bottom left hand side of the task bar next to the windows icon, you don't even need to know the settings actual name - and a list of all related settings will appear.
 This is a very useful tool.
 It will also list web sites showing related subjects.